boldingd/WindowedProgramming/sec basics/basic widgets.md

 First Steps: Displays, Controls and Layouts
 ===========================================

-Having looked at the basic concepts of event-driven programming, looked at a number of possible toolkits and considered how to start a "blank file" project, let us now turn to the building-blocks that we will use to construct graphical interfaces.
+Having looked at the basic concepts of event-driven programming and looked at a number of possible toolkits, let us now turn to the building-blocks that we will use to construct graphical interfaces.

 Widgets
 =======